Menu

 Global Majority Writers Script Hub (online)

-Open to writers across the North of England who are members of the global majority and looking to take their career in TV forward.
+The Global Majority Script Hub is open to writers across the North of England who are members of the global majority and looking to take their career in TV forward.
+The Global Majority Script Hub will take place online on these dates: 13 October, 20 October, 25 October, 3 November, 17 November, 20 November.

 ‘Global majority’ refers to all ethnic groups except white British and other white groups, including white minorities.
 It includes people from black, Asian, mixed, and other ethnic groups who are often racialised as ‘ethnic minorities’.
 (NCVO)